dzuluaga/datamodel-to-openapi/README.md

 ##### The Router/Controller

-The router/controller is referenced by each path generated within the OAS by datamodel-to-oas.
+The router/controller is referenced by each path generated within the OAS by datamodel-to-openapi.
 Then based on x-data-model annotation, it will know how to execute query based on all parameters and whereAttributes annotation.

 ```javascript
 module.exports.getResource = function getResource (req, res, next) {